thumbnail image

 13. No alteration allowed to club stages i.e. drilling orfixing brackets or extensions.

-14. Normally fishing is from dawn till dusk however, nightfishing is allowed on some section please ask for more information.
+14. Normally fishing is from dawn till dusk however, nightfishing is allowed on some sections please ask for more information before night fishing.

 15. When fishing on stretches that have been permanentlypegged please keep to the pegged swims.